chloeewangg/path_planning_robot/README.md

 As the robot is driving, if it detects a blockage within 10 cm, it will stop and wait for it to clear.
 If the robot is at an intersection and detects a blockage on the street it is facing, then the map will be updated to show a blockage.
 To make blockage detection more robust, the robot takes multiple readings at each intersection, and responds to the median value.

+### Manual Driving
+The user can manually drive the robot around the map by commanding it to turn right, turn left, and go straight.
+The map is updated as the user drives.
+If the street ahead is blocked or nonexistent, the program will prevent the user from driving forward.

 ### Autonomous Exploration and Mapping
 The robot autonomously explores by driving to intersections, discovering and storing the information about the streets of each intersection, and plotting this information on a map.
 It will continue exploring until all streets are explored or it is fully blocked.
 Restarting an explore will clear the blockages, resulting in the robot checking any previous blockages again.
 If these blockages have been removed, the robot will continue exploring and building upon the same map.